carbonplan/carbon-removal-application/markdown/general-application.md

 <textarea rows='5' cols='50' placeholder='<100 words' />

 d) Please justify all numbers used in your diagram above.
 Are they solely modeled or have you measured them directly?
 Have they been independently measured?
-Your answers can include references to peer-reviewed publications, e.g. Climeworks LCA paper.
+Your answers can include references to peer-reviewed publications, e.g. [Climeworks' LCA paper](https://www.nature.com/articles/s41560-020-00771-9).

 <textarea rows='5' cols='50' placeholder='<200 words' />